pmtresearch/osweb/README.md

 # emotiv
-Repository for experimental research software for the Emotiv EEG headset
+Repository of experimental research software for the Emotiv EEG headset